danfuzz/samizdat/doc/library-guide/LangN.md

 It is an error (terminating the runtime) if the file does not exist, is not a library file, or is missing necessary bindings.

-**Note:** The `Lang0` and `Lang1` versions of this function accept a platform-dependent flat path string as the `filePath` argument.
-Higher language layers accept standard structured paths (lists of path components).

 #### `parseExpression(expression) <> expressionNode`

 Parses the given `expression` as an expression in the language.